creativefoundrysg/disallowed-usernames/README.md

 # Disallowed Usernames
-A CSV file containing a list of words which should be ignored from your username lists.
+A CSV file containing a list of words which should be ignored from your username database.

 ## What